Luis7G/BombermanGame_SD/README.md

 # BombermanGame_SD
-Development of the Bomberman game for the EPN Software Design course.
+Development of a basic Bomberman game replica for the EPN software design course.

-Replica básica del juego de bomberman